Code style tools#

 Black is the most popular code formatter in the Python community because it is maintained by the Python Software Foundation.
 It allows for a minimum configuration to ensure that the Python code format looks almost the same across projects.

-While PEP 8 imposes a default line length of 79 characters, black has a default line length of 88 characters.
+While PEP 8 imposes a default line length of 79 characters, Black has a default line length of 88 characters.

-The minimum black configuration for a PyAnsys project should look like this:
+The minimum Black configuration for a PyAnsys project should look like this:

 [tool.black]